Ikayherce/guess_the_ai_prompt/README.md

  ![screenshot of Javascript validator](assets/readmeimages/jshint.png)

- **Note: the JSHint validator points out that there are unused variables because they are triggered when someone clicks a button and that part of the code is in the HTML file, which the JSHint validator doesn't examine.
+ **Note: the JSHint validator points out that there are unused variables because they are triggered when someone clicks a button and that part of the code is in the HTML file, which the JSHint validator doesn't take into account.
 All the variables named in the report are in other words used, just not called in the JS file.**

  ###### Lighthouse
  ![screenshot of lighthouse report](assets/readmeimages/lighthouse.png)